glisak/Rhetos-wiki/Releasing-a-new-Rhetos-version.md

+This article describes the release process for both Rhetos framework (<https://github.com/Rhetos/Rhetos>) and Rhetos plugins (most of the other repositories in <https://github.com/Rhetos>).

 1. Before you start:
     * [ ] Make sure you are working on the latest version of the master branch (git pull).
     * [ ] Check out the [project network](https://github.com/Rhetos/Rhetos/network)